mysociety/pombola/docs/OVERVIEW.md

 Boundary data is taken from a MaPit service (an embedded app), this is used to find the constituency for a point and also to serve the KML boundaries used on the Google maps.

-# GIT BRANCHES

-We use a modified version of the model outlined here: http://nvie.com/posts/a-successful-git-branching-model/

-Instead of using 'master' as the branch that holds the latest stable release we have a specific branch called 'production'.
-We then use our master branch as the 'develop' branch.

-# DEPENDENCIES

-## External requests that may block:

-  * Google location API

-Other dependencies are listed in 'conf/packages' (debian packages) and in 'requirements.txt'.